The impact of development on wildlife

 A Nature Recovery Network

 We work to influence the policy that sets the rules which govern where and how development happens.
 This means providing advice to government on how to ensure local planning authorities have the right tools available to set strong policies to protect, restore and enhance wildlife.
 Then working at a local level to provide advice that helps this to happen.

 We are promoting the planning of a Nature Recovery Network, which will allow development to be located in areas which are less important for nature.
 It can be used to target activity that will contribute to enhancing biodiversity.

-Alongside this we are working to influence government strategies currently being produced that should ensure that development delivers an overall improvement in biodiversity (net biodiversity gain), and protect and enhances populations of highly threatened species (District Licencing).
+Alongside this we are working to influence government strategies currently being produced to ensure that development delivers an overall improvement in the natural world (a 'net biodiversity gain').